TcOpenGroup/tcopen-app-templates/templates/mts-s-template/t/README.md

 The production flow is typically organized in sequences driven by a set of data called **Production settings**.

-- `Production settings`  is a structure that contains settings to instruct the production flow (inclusion/exclusion of actions, limit, required values, etc.) as well as placeholders for data that arise during the production (measurement values, detected states, data tags of included components, etc.).
+- `Production settings`  is a structure that contains settings to instruct the production flow (inclusion/exclusion of actions, limits, required values, etc.) as well as placeholders for data that arise during the production (measurement values, detected states, data tags of included components, etc.).
 Production setting and traceability data have the same structure so that settings and traced data are collected in a single data set.

 ![](assets/process-data/prodution-setting-recipe-control.png)